 Avoid contact with infected animals

 Make sure it does not come in contact with other animals.
 Cats that live alone in homes are less likely to have ringworm.
 But stray cats and cats that live in multi-animal shelters are highly likely to have ringworm.
-If you have to bring in another pet into your home, first put in isolation and have a ringworm culture test done on it.
+If you have to bring another pet into your home, first put it in isolation and have a ringworm culture test done on it.